AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 ```

 ## Coming Soon...
+Some intial ideas of what I'm hoping to build out in future versions.
+Ideas welcome!

+Advanced Biometric Analysis
+- Creating fatigue metric to identify when subject is getting tired/overextended

 Unsupervised Learning
-- Clustering accelerometer, gyrometer, and magnometer data to identify activities in high dimensional spaces
+- Clustering accelerometer, gyrometer, and magnometer data to segment activities in high dimensional spaces
 - Dimensionality reduction to investigate loading vectors

 Supervised Learning